KNMI/edr-pydantic/README.md

 Help is wanted in the following areas to fully implement the EDR spec:
 * See TODOs in code listing various small inconsistencies in the spec
 * In various places there could be more validation on content
+* In the future all the [EDR GeoJSON schemas](https://schemas.opengis.net/ogcapi/edr/1.1/openapi/schemas/edr-geojson/) should be in this repository.

 ## License